gregwhitaker/nats-requestreply-example/README.md

 An example of using [NATS](https://nats.io) for request-reply messaging.

+## Background
+NATS supports two flavors of request reply messaging: point-to-point or one-to-many.
+Point-to-point involves the fastest or first to respond.
+In a one-to-many exchange, you set a limit on the number of responses the requestor may receive.

+In a request-response exchange, publish request operation publishes a message with a reply subject expecting a response on that reply subject.
+You can request to automatically wait for a response inline.

+The request creates an inbox and performs a request call with the inbox reply and returns the first reply received.
+This is optimized in the case of multiple responses.

+More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-req-rep/).

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/nats-requestreply-example/issues).